abhishekabhishek/abhishekabhishek.github.io/_posts/2018-11-16-Project-Update-November-16-2018.md

 **a.
 Introduction**

 The algorithm belong to a general class of Quantum Search Algorithms and can be used to speed up searching in a unstructured database quadratically.
-The applications can be generalized to more than just searching unstructured databases since the algorithm uses a trick known as Quantum Amplitude Amplification which serves as a general basis to obtain quantum run-time improvements.
+The applications can be generalized to more than just searching unstructured databases since the algorithm uses a technique known as Quantum Amplitude Amplification which serves as a general basis to obtain quantum run-time improvements.

 **b.
 Time-Complexity Analysis**